You may only be a beginning artist, but you feel there's more talent inside you than you've been able to show so far.

 "The mission of Beginning Artist.com is to teach every beginning artist how to make art more easily, more creatively and more confidently."

 More easily, because aspiring artists through inexperience too often make art much more complicated than it needs to be.

 Salvador Barajas of San Diego, California learned how true that is.

 "Gary, you've given me the direction and instruction that has improved the quality of my work tremendously.
-I highly recommend your instruction to anyone who wishes to produce outstanding work."
+I highly recommend your instruction to anyone who wants to produce outstanding work."

 BeginningArtist.com founder Gary Gumble brings a wealth of experience to the task of turning aspiring artists into artists.

 More than 45 years experience in three different fields of art to be exact.

 And during all those years he's seen over and over that it doesn't matter what medium you use or what subject you like to draw or paint.

 You only grow your talent when you begin to learn and use the basic skills that are the foundation of all good art.